ytelang/BusMap/README.md

 The `entry` folder contains `main.cpp`, which is where we use the functions and structures that we created to parse the data, specify user input, build and compress the path, and write to the outputted PNG.

+Our presentation is linked at the top of this README.

 <!--- Provides reproducible installation and running instructions --->
 ## Running Instructions